spike-force-1-bacon-evaluators/neo4j/README.md

 This repository contains provisioning scripts for deploying a Neo4j instance running in a container using Docker Swarm Mode.

-Make start creates a data directory in the current directory and binds it to the container.
+`make start` creates a data directory in the current directory and binds it to the container.
 It also expose the ports 7474 (HTTP) and 7687 (Bolt).

 ```
 ------------------------------------------------------------------------